 On my first trip to Greece the previous year, I had my first taste of retsina, the Greek white wine that is aged with tree resin for a very distinct taste.
 At this point, I hadn’t heard such flattering things about retsina over the years but when I tasted my first one, it wasn’t bad.
 In fact, it was quite interesting and sort of grew on me.
 Turned out that that first retsina I had tasted was from Papagianakas in Attica and made with the white grape savatiano.

 Vassilis Papagiannakos is the third-generation winemaker in his family.
 He was born into it as his grandfather started the winery in 1919.
-Today Papagiannakos’ daughter is studying to get her Master’s Degree in wine in Burgundy.
+Today in Athens Papagiannakos’ daughter is studying to get her Master’s Degree in wine in Burgundy.
 Maybe one day, she’ll work with her father.
 Papagiannakos returned to the family business after making wine in the Peleponnese, with the mission to prove that the grape savatiano can make good wine.
 He built a state-of-the-art winery that is the first winery in Greece to have a bioclimatic energy saving building.
 Using natural lighting and natural ventilation, they save twenty-five percent on energy.
 In addition, the orientation of the winery to the sun and the wind means that a great breeze flows throughout.

 The first harvest after the winery was completed was in 2007.
 The Papagiannakos vineyards are in an area that gets a minimum of 320 days of sunshine with hot and dry summers and mild winters.
 The bush vines are planted in limestone soil and yields are small due to the lack of water and irrigation.
 Papagiannakos grows a variety of grapes, from malagouzia, assyrtiko and grecco de tuffo to aggioritiko, merlot and cabernet sauvignon, and of course, savatiano, the historic variety of the region.
 The savatiano vines on the property average sixty years old.
 Traditionally, savatiano was aged in amphora, sealed with pine resin, resulting in retsina.
 Papagiannakos produces premium retsina but also bottles savatiano as a dry white wine.
 What is unique is that the wine ages like assyrtiko.
 A young savatiano is very crisp, with mineral and petrol notes while it picks up more aromatics as it ages.
 The 2015 savatiano is very crisp and mineral-driven having seen no oak.
 Papagiannakos also produces a barrel aged savatiano that shows a hint of vanilla on the back palate.